robdevops/dalibot/doc/serverless.md

 telegramAllowedUserIDs = 123456789 987654321
 ```

-* Add your config to the package:
+### Add your config to the package
 ```
 zip dalibot_arm64.zip dalibot.ini
 ```

+### Upload the package
-* Back in the Lambda function, go to the _Code_ tab and upload from .zip file from the staging directory.
+Back in the Lambda function, go to the _Code_ tab and then _upload from .zip file_ from the staging directory.

 # Testing and troubleshooting
 * Message the bot, then monitor the logs from Lambda Function > _Monitor > Logs_, or from the [CloudWatch console](https://us-east-2.console.aws.amazon.com/cloudwatch/home) under _Logs_ > _Log groups_.